originalfoo/AutoRepair/Incompatible/Incompatible/Replacements/README.md

 **Groups:**

 The `byte` elements of dictionary properties can be used as a simplistic grouping mechanism.
 For example, if you have two individual replacement mods you an number them `1` and `2`.
-If you had a third, it could be numbered `4` (think bitwise flags).
+If you had a third, it could be numbered `4` (yes, bitwise flags).

 This allows you to group replacements (eg. you could put two replacements in group `1` and a third in group `2`).
 The `Mode` property takes account of this - if the user selectes a mod in group `1`, both mods in that group would be selected.

 The user interface will reflect user selections accordingly, showing applicable `Notes` and replacing associated `Deprecates` mods.
+Something relates to group `1` and `2`?
+Use `1|2` = `3`.

 **CitiesSkylinesFeature**